nkriedner/fsjs-techdegree-project-6/README.md

 This is my version of the "**Static Node.js and Express Site**" project for **Teamtreehouse's Full Stack JavaScript Techdegree**.

 Starter files in Commit 1 were provided, the rest of the code and files were created and added by myself.

+CUSTOM CSS for "Exceeds Grade":

+-   background-color for .sidebar (gradient)
+-   color(s) for .sidebar text
+-   fonf-family for .sidebar h5
+-   color transition for .sidebar a on :hover